Shadowsith/TheVimIDE/README.md

 <a name="requirements"></a>

 ### 3.1\.
 Requirements
+First of all make sure that your Vim / Neovim editor is compiled with python2 and python3 support.
+* For Arch Linux (and derivates) Vim is by default compiled with python support.
+* For Ubuntu/Debian install vim-nox

+Upgrade Neovim (all Linux plattforms):
+* sudo pip2 install --upgrade neovim
+* sudo pip3 install --upgrade neovim

 You need to install these third party programs for the mentioned features:
 * __Clang__ for C-Familiy autocompletion
 * __Jedi__ for Python autocompletion